 I could have spent the entire three days there on the terrace.

 Italy – Salerno Amalfi Coast

 29th April to 1st May.
 The perfect staging point for both our Amalfi Coast and Pompei visits, Salerno was also the departure point for the next leg of our journey by train to Sicily.
 We loved being privy to the every day life of this non-touristic Italian Town.
 It had a quirky fetish for hot chips served with an astonishing choice of sauces, squeezed from udders swaying from a carousel.
 While I gaped in astonishment Marty was busy ordering a biggest paper cone full of chips I’d ever seen, and it was the medium size.

 Salerno’s Potato Chip addiction was fascinating.

-Although Sicily is not a stand alone Country it deserves it’s own heading.
-Having joined Italy in 1860, it was recognized as an autonomous region in 1946.
+Although Sicily is not a stand alone Country it might as well be so it gets it’s own heading.
+Having joined Italy in 1860, it was recognised as an autonomous region in 1946.

 1st May – 19th May